* About Ping Lacson: Get to know the untiring, tenacious watchdog of the national budget.

 Also, Lacson authored Senate Bill No. 2783, which strengthened further the Anti-Money Laundering Act of 2001.
 His work is now part of Republic Act No. 10167.

 He authored a key amendment to the Armed Forces of the Philippines Modernization Act, which aims to provide more funds to the military for its much-needed capability buildup.
 The measure became Republic Act 10349.

-Before the Senate, Lacson served in the Philippine National Police, heading it from 1999 to 2001.
-He went after criminals – including rogue cops.
+Before the Senate, Lacson served in the PNP, heading it from 1999 to 2001.
+He went after criminals, including rogue cops.
 He had 85 percent of resources go to frontline units, and imposed a 34-inch waistline limit for police officers.